emmajanedrews/base-template/join-our-team.md

 ![](/uploads/versions/unsatisfied-1---x----350-190x---.jpg)

-Here are the biggest problems that often lead to this result: &lt;ul class=”indent”&gt;
+Here are the biggest problems that often lead to this result:

 * Lack of support & direction from their broker in charge
 * Lack of systems & technology